timmyomahony/craft-remote-backup/README.md

 # Craft Remote Backup

-Backup your database and assets to a remote destination (AWS, Digital Ocean, Google Drive, Backblaze, Dropbox).
+Backup your database and assets to a remote destination (AWS, Digital Ocean, Google Drive, Backblaze).

 ## Overview